Ontario Housing Market Update: Waterloo Region, Halton Region & Peel Region

 For buyers

 This is still a negotiating environment almost everywhere in this update.
 Months of inventory above 4 in every region, and above 5 in Peel, Oakville, and especially Caledon, means list price is a starting point, not a floor, in most of these markets.
 Burlington is the exception worth watching: its price decline was the smallest of any area here, a sign that competitive pockets are already starting to firm up.
+In Waterloo Region, the widening expired-to-sold ratio means overpriced listings are getting weeded out faster, so a well-researched offer in the $500,000-$700,000 corridor is still competing against real demand.

 For sellers

 Pricing to the current benchmark, not last year's, matters more than ever.
 The gap between average sale price and HPI benchmark in areas like Oakville and Caledon shows how much a handful of high-end transactions can skew a headline number; the benchmark is the more reliable read on what a typical, similar home is actually worth today.
 Homes are also taking longer to sell in slower submarkets (Caledon and Mississauga both averaged around 47-48 days), so pricing and presentation matter more at listing than they did a year or two ago.
+In Kitchener, Waterloo, and Cambridge specifically, nearly six in ten listings that hit the market in June did not sell, which is the clearest sign yet that overpricing gets punished quickly in this market.

 If sales momentum carries into the second half of the year as TRREB's outlook suggests, current conditions may be the last window where buyers hold this much leverage.